 Student Memory Book for the School Year

-@fantastically_fourth_grade shared this pic of her students sharing their favorite memories from the school year.
+@fantastically_fourth_grade shared a pic of her students sharing their favorite memories from the school year.
 How sweet!
 Once they had a few, she stapled them together to create a booklet.

 Whew!
 TEN Ways to Use Social Media Templates in your Classroom